13coders/embedded-kata/background.md

 These are fine.
 They give you access to an MCU part, for about 10 bucks apiece, and they're great tools to have.

-But they don't do anything.
+*But they don't do anything**.
+If you want to integrate hardware, you have to wire up.
+So, time spent on DIY hardware (often fragile) rather than code.

 Further up the scale we have more complete evaluation boards.
 Picking the STM32 platform again, you can buy a ST-EVAL board.
 These are much